Jeongmin0658/Tutorial_Kimgroup_kentech/Molecular Dynamics simulation/2023_fall_fundamentals_of_molecular_simulation/README.md

 # Kentech Tutorial of Advancing Sustainability through Computational Chemistry Methods.
-This page is for Fundamental - Let's Roll a Dice: Monte Carlo Simulation 101
+This page is for Fundamental of Molecular Simulation, 2023 Fall.

-1. Python coding
-2. Pi estimation
-3. Ising model
-4. Writing our Kentech tutorial